 If you've ever had an attack of cystitis, you'll know the main symptom: it burns when you pee - and the awful thing is, you want to pee all the time.
 A cystitis attack can strike suddenly, and Murphy's Law dictates that it usually happens when the doctor's surgery is closed.
-The natural treatments below will safely control the infection until you can see a doctor.
+The natural treatments below will alleviate the pain and safely control the infection until you can see a doctor.

 - If your home treatment doesn't start giving relief in a few hours, it's not going to - see a professional.